patricklam/plam.new-webpage/content/post/20211226-urban-living-part-ii-montreal.md

 The highway is sort of close to Outremont, but takes surprisingly long to get to.

+## Ground Transport

+My main complaint about Kitchener/Waterloo is the lack of mountains.
+Montreal doesn't actually do that much better.
+It's more urban, but I'm not so sure about access to nature.
+When there's no pandemic, Adirondack Loj is 2.5 hours away, which is not terrible.
+Those mountains are small but numerous and reasonably scenic.

+Where else can you go?
+People drive to the Eastern Townships and the Laurentians, which both have some extremely modest topography.
+I think it's actually pretty feasible to bike to the Laurentians on good infrastructure; I've done it before there was good infrastructure.
+It's about 100km.
+There isn't good public transit; I think there's a daily bus to the Eastern Townships.
+The climbing is, really, not that close.

 <figure>
 {{< gallery-slider dir="/img/20211226-urban-living-part-ii-montreal/repentigny">}}
 <figcaption style="text-align:center">Tournoi Répentigny, a pain to get to.</figcaption>
 </figure>

+## Air/Train

 There are also the connections you would expect to see in a major city.
-The airport is 23min away by car, 1h away by transit; the train station is 30 minutes away, and you could go anywhere from Vancouver to Halifax by train, if you had the time and money.
+The airport is 23min away by car, 1h away by transit.

+The train station is 30 minutes away.
+There's a fairly developed commuter network; the REM is coming; and you could go anywhere from Vancouver to Halifax by train, if you had the time and money.
+Ottawa and Toronto aren't too far.
-My main complaint about Kitchener/Waterloo is the lack of mountains.
-Montreal doesn't actually do that much better.
-It's more urban, but I'm not so sure about access to nature.
-When there's no pandemic, Adirondack Loj is 2.5 hours away, which is not terrible.
-The hills in southern Quebec are small, and the climbing not that close.

-And even once one is at the airport, getting to mountains is not quick.
+Even once one is at the airport, getting to mountains is not quick.
 It's 5 hours flying time to Calgary, 4 back.
 Canada's big.
 OK, so the Torngats are closer, but they are super remote, and I wouldn't just hop out there.